GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/system-description/Registration_System.md

 ## Requirements

-What follows are the mandatory and secondary requirements imposed upon the BVS 2020 Registration System.
-Informal verification (in the traditional software engineering sense) of these requirements is accomplished by several means, including formal verification of properties of the system's specification and implementation, as well as traceability from the requirements to artifacts that validate that they are satisfied (e.g., system tests, code review, etc.).
+The following are the mandatory and optional requirements imposed upon the BVS 2020 Registration System.
+Informal verification (in the traditional software engineering sense) of these requirements is accomplished by several means, including formal verification of properties of the system's specification and implementation and traceability from the requirements to artifacts that validate their satisfaction (e.g., system tests, code review, etc.).

 Mandatory requirements use the modal verb _must_; optional requirements use the modal verb _shall_ or _should_.

-Our top-level requirements are as follows.
+The top-level requirements are as follows.

 ### Mandatory